-The Trust is committed to its statutory and regulatory responsibilities, including utilisation of the Equality Delivery System 2 (EDS2), now a requirement in the NHS contract, and meeting the requirements of the Public Sector Equality Duty (PSED) and the Workforce Race Equality Standard (WRES).
+The Trust is committed to its statutory and regulatory responsibilities, including making use of the Equality Delivery System 2 (EDS2), now a requirement in the NHS contract, as well as meeting the requirements of the Public Sector Equality Duty (PSED) and the Workforce Race Equality Standard (WRES).
 The Trust will ensure compliance with equality legislation, designed to address unfair discrimination experienced by members of protected groups as defined by the Equality Act 2010.

 In addition to these minimum requirements, the Trust is working towards becoming a truly inclusive employer and service provider; which recognises and values differences, to create a culture and practices that recognise, respect, value and harness differences for the benefits of patients, carers, members of the public and employees.